pauliceia/vgiws/doc/api/resource/layer.md

 ### DELETE /api/layer/delete/#id

-This method delete one layer by id = #id.
+This method deletes one layer by id = #id.
 - Parameters:
     - #id (mandatory): the id of the resource that is a positive integer not null (e.g. 1, 2, 3, ...).
 - Examples: